NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* TARGET CGI BAMs in the Legacy Archive for the following aliquots should not be used because they were not repaired and re­-concatenated into their original composite BAM files by CGHub.
+    * TARGET-20-PASJGZ-04A-02D
+    * TARGET-30-PAPTLY-01A-01D
+    * TARGET-20-PAEIKD-09A-01D
+    * TARGET-20-PASMYS-14A-02D
+    * TARGET-20-PAMYAS-14A-02D
+    * TARGET-10-PAPZST-09A-01D
 * Some miRNA files with QC failed reads were not swapped in DR11.0.
 361 aliquots remain to be swapped in a later release <!--DAT-1589-->
 * 74 Diagnostic TCGA slides are attached to a portion rather than a sample like the rest of the diagnostic slides.
 The reflects how these original samples were handled. <!--SV-1111-->
 * 11 bam files for TARGET-NBL RNA-Seq are not available in the GDC Data portal <!--DAT-1476-->